Refinitiv/refinitiv-ui/documents/src/pages/elements/number-field.md

 ### Custom Validation

-For advance use cases, apps can control validation and error state of the field manually.
-Do not set `max` & `min` validation constraint and set `step` to `any`, then validate the field and update `error` property as needed.
+For advance use cases, default validation and error state of the field can be overridden.
+To do this, make sure that `max` & `min` are not set and `step` is set to `any`, then validate with your customised validation logic and update `error` property accordingly.

 ::